 Arguably the most important line of the press release is your Headline.

 “Putting sweat into the quality of this line will be time and energy well spent,” Baker said.

 “Here is where you tell us why we should care about your news — in one sentence.”

-If you’re targeting an appropriate newspaper your Headline need not be monumental, as in “Cure for Alzheimer’s Discovered.”
+“If you’re targeting an online publication or newspaper that is a good fit for your story, your Headline need not be monumental, as in ‘Cure for Alzheimer’s Discovered,'” said Baker.

 It just has to be clear and relevant to the person receiving the email.

-Don’t put “press release” as the subject line of your email.
+Pro-Tip: Never put “press release” as the subject line of your email.

 The Dateline is the city where you live or the location of your upcoming show.

 The actual dates for your art show or other news should be in the lead itself.

 “The Lead is the news in one sentence.
 If I don’t read anything else, tell me everything I need to know here and try to make me read the rest,” Baker said.